PriyadharshniA/PriyadharshniA/README.md

 ### Hi there 👋, I'm Priya! <br/>

 Passionate about cybersecurity and driven to contribute to a safer digital world.
 With 10+ years of experience in software testing, I possess strong analytical and problem-solving skills.
-Currently transitioning my career into Cloud Security through dedicated self-study.
+Currently transitioning my career into AppSec/Cloud Security through dedicated self-study.
 Eager to learn and contribute to a team that prioritizes innovation and a strong security posture.<br/><br/>

-🌱 I’m currently learning -- Google Cybersecurity Professional Course, AWS Cloud Practitioner Essentials<br/>
+🌱 I’m currently learning -- AWS Cloud Practitioner Essentials, Introduction to Generative AI with AWS, CompTIA Security+ cert preparation<br/>
-🔭 I’m currently working on -- setting up a virtual cybersecurity lab to get my hands-on technical skills<br/>
+🔭 I’m currently working on -- Vulnerability Analysis, WiCyS/Target Cyber Defense Challenge (Tier 1)<br/>

 <br/>